istio/istio.io/content/blog/2018/egress-https/index.md

 In that URL, [Books APIs](https://developers.google.com/books/docs/v1/getting_started) is specified by the path segment `/books`, and the [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number) number by the path segment `/volumes?q=isbn:0486424618`.
-However, in HTTPS, all the HTTP details (hostname, path, headers etc.) are encrypted and such monitoring and policy enforcement by the sidecar proxies are not possible.
+However, in HTTPS, all the HTTP details (hostname, path, headers etc.) are encrypted and such monitoring and policy enforcement by the sidecar proxies is not possible.
 Istio can only know the server name of the encrypted requests by the [SNI](https://tools.ietf.org/html/rfc3546#section-3.1) (_Server Name Indication_) field, in this case `www.googleapis.com`.